interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 # Training configuration
 train:
+  type: >
-  type: can be 'lightning' or 'tf', depending whether the neural network is defined in PyTorch Lightning or TensorFlow.
+    can be 'lightning' or 'tf', depending whether the neural network is defined using PyTorch Lightning or TensorFlow.
     At the moment, only 'lightning' is supported.
+  path: >
-  path: path to the training configuration (YAML) file.
+    path to the training configuration (YAML) file.
     It is in a format coherent with the type of training framework of choice (i.e., lightning or tf).

 inference:
   type: lightning